ecorkevin/grunt_criterion/README.md

 		grunt watch

 on your directory.
 Every changed file will be jshinted, and all errors automatically will show up on localhost

+### <tt>Code Coverage</tt>

+You want coverage tests of your code?
+Write your own mocha tests, and run

+		grunt mocha

+Your coverage test will be outputted to /coverage

+If you're so inclined, you can run coverage tests on each js file in your directory.
+Run

+		grunt cover

+Your coverage test will be outputted to /coverage.